TrailTrack

 Did You Know?

-• The name derives from the Irish Creig na Madadh, translated as 'Rock of the Dogs', though in local context, this often referred to the foxes that frequented the craggy outcrops of the northern Sperrins.
+• The name is derived from the Irish Creig na Madadh, meaning 'Rock of the Dogs'.
+In many local contexts, this was historically a euphemism for the wolves that once inhabited the remote uplands of the Sperrin Mountains.

 Have you walked this?